techidaily/site-windows11/source/_posts/eliminate-loadlibrary-error-87-misconfiguration.md

 5. Select**Attempt to remove the driver for this device** option and click**Uninstall** .
 6. Once done, restart your PC.

  You can now reinstall the driver from the GPU manufacturer’s website.
 If the issue persists, check if the GPU drive is completely removed.
-If not, you can[use Display Driver Uninstall to completely remove GPU drivers](https://www.makeuseof.com/how-to-cleanly-install-and-reinstall-gpu-drivers-on-windows/) .
+If not, you can [use Display Driver Uninstall to completely remove GPU drivers](https://www.makeuseof.com/how-to-cleanly-install-and-reinstall-gpu-drivers-on-windows/) .

 ## 5\.
 Rename the atig6pxx.dll File